-A large griddle is great for feeding a crowd, but if you’re cooking for one or two, this compact griddle has plenty of space for four fried eggs, a pair of steaks, or plenty of hash browns for breakfast.
+A large griddle is great for feeding a crowd, but if you’re cooking for one or two, this compact griddle has plenty of space for four fried eggs, a pair of steaks, or hash browns for breakfast.
 The cooking surface is 8 1/2 x 10 1/2 inches and has a nonstick coating for easy cleanup.
 The griddle has a built-in channel that catches fat and other drippings, but there is no drip tray, so you’ll need to pour it out after cooking.

-With the temperature control removed, the entire griddle is... fully submersible for easy cleaning.
+With the temperature control removed, the entire griddle is fully submersible for easy cleaning.
 The temperature goes from warm to 400 degrees, so you can use it for most of your cooking needs, whether at home, at a vacation cottage, or in a dorm room.
-If you need to store it in a small space when it’s not in use, the leg/handle pieces can be removed to make it more compact.Continue to 5 of 5 below.
+If you need to store it in a small space when it’s not in use, the leg/handle pieces can be removed to make it even more compact.

 If you want your griddle to do more, this grill/griddle combo has two removable and reversible plates, so can make pancakes on its smooth surface and grill steaks or burgers on the ridged grilling surface.
 If you’re making steak and eggs for breakfast, you can scramble eggs on a smooth surface and grill your steak on the ridged surface at the same time.
-Each side has its own temperature control that goes from warm to 425 degrees, so you can cook foods at two different temperatures at the same... time, or use one side for cooking while the second side keeps finished foods warm for serving.
+Each side has its own temperature control that goes from warm to 425 degrees, so you can cook foods at two different temperatures at the same time, or use one side for cooking while the second side keeps finished foods warm for serving.

 Some users have noted that the temperature marks wear off easily, so you might need to estimate the temperature or make your own marks on the dial after the griddle has been around for a while.